How to Grind Your Coffee — A Guide for the Home Coffee Brewer

 How to grind coffee for Plunger

-Plunger grind also sits at the bottom end of our scale; you'll want your grind size somewhere between rock salt and breadcrumbs.
-Typically, plunger coffee involves a fairly long brew time so the grind you’re using should be relatively coarse to avoid over-extraction.
-At the coarse end of the grind scale, we would still recommend that ground coffee be used within two weeks for best flavour results.
+Plunger grind sits at the bottom of our scale; your grind size should be between rock salt and breadcrumbs.
+Plunger coffee involves a fairly long brew time, the grind you’re using should be relatively coarse to avoid over-extraction.

 When it comes to grinding and brewing coffee, our grind chart is here for guidance to give you a starting point.
 Different grinders will give you different results and the best approach is always to experiment using the tools you have available until you find the perfect grind size.
 With Allpress, you're after a balanced result with your peak flavour experience.